 1. Cut off all of the cauliflower florets from the head of the cauliflower.
 It is okay if you have big chunks.
-Place cauliflower florets into steamer and fill bottom compartment full of water to max line.
+Place cauliflower florets into the steamer and fill the bottom compartment full of water to the max line.
 Steam for 30 minutes.

 2. When cooked, the Cauliflower should be extremely tender when you stab it with a fork.
 Now remove the top of the steamer and let the cauliflower sit until all of the steam stops.
 The prevents your cauliflower puree from tasting watery.
 It is the ultimate secret to cauliflower puree or even mashed potatoes!
 Don’t forget it!
 It’s vital.

 3. While the steam is escaping the cauliflower: Over medium heat sauté onions, garlic, butter and olive oil for about 4 minutes.